trevordevore/levurehelper-inno_setup/README.md

   wine compiler:
 ```

-The `file flags`, `folder flags`, and `executable flags` properties specify the flags that will be added to the file and folder entries in the `.iss` file.
-The `windows compiler` property is set to the path to Inno Setup `Compil32.exe` compiler.
-When running on Windows the helper will try to compile the `.iss` script.
+The `file flags`, `folder flags`, and `executable flags` properties specify the
+flags that will be added to the file and folder entries in the `.iss` file.
+The
+`windows compiler` property is set to the path to Inno Setup `Compil32.exe` or
+`ISCC.exe` compiler.
+Use `Compil32.exe` to see a the script being compiled in a
+dialog.
+When running on Windows or when wine is installed the helper will try to
+compile the `.iss` script.

 `file flags`: Flags that will be added to all files added to the `.iss` file.
 `folder flags`: Flags that will be added to all folders added to the `.iss` file.
 `executable flags`: Flags that will be added to the executable file that is added to the `.iss` file.
 `windows compiler`: Windows path to the Inno Setup `Compil32.exe` file.
-`wine compiler`: Wine path to the Inno Setup `Compile32.exe` file.
+`wine compiler`: Wine path to the Inno Setup `Compil32.exe` file.
+`compiler`: If using the same compiler under both windows or wine then this
+property may be used instead of `windows compiler` and `wine compiler`.

+If any of the paths to the compilers are not found an attempt will be made to
+find the compiler in the Inno Setup folder with the highest version number inside
+the x86 program files directory.

-Here is an example:
+Here is an example using separate full paths to the compilers:

 ```
 # app.yml